jerkinmerkin/Missions/README.md

 Yakavetta - 09/16/16 1145z - V10 built off V9, assigned Carryhandle variant M4A1 to TACP, removed Block II's.

 Scotty_Z - 09/17/16 0822Z - gamehandler now on uid

+Yakavetta - 09/17/16 1605z - created a new blank template mission by deleting the alive military modules.
+This is for weekend operations, not for primary work.
+Done at Bayley's request